cjamanambu/todo-sls/README.md

 The following are the rationale for a few decisions I made and the overall experience I had:

 - I could've set up sort keys to use for sorting the to-dos coming from the DynamoDB table.
 However, the fact that I had to use the more recent of createdAt and updatedAt meant extra complexity, so I just used a helper function to sort the result after scanning the table.
 - I'm still trying to find the best way to handle tests with Mocha.
-There is a plugin for the Serverless Framework called `serverless-mocha-plugin` but it currently doesn't support Typescript and could be why I'm having difficulty using it to test.
+There is a plugin for the Serverless Framework called [serverless-mocha-plugin](https://github.com/nordcloud/serverless-mocha-plugin), but it currently doesn't support Typescript and could be why I'm having difficulty using it to test.
 - Please, if you have workarounds for this, feel free to reach out to me.
 Thank you.